budde25/conways-game-of-life/README.md

 The app requires nucurses to compile.
 Alternativly you can download the precomiled binary and run it.

 ### Compilation
-`gcc life.c -o life -lncurses` to compile output file will be name life.
+`gcc life.c -o life -lncurses` to compile output file will be named life.

 ### Usage
 `./life -list` will list all pattern files including user created ones.